Hoy Día

 Hoy Día (Today) is an American Spanish-language morning television show broadcast by Telemundo.
-The show is broadcast from Telemundo Center in Miami, and is hosted by Adamari López, Penelope Menchaca, Andrea Meza, Lisette Eduardo, and Daniel Arenas.
+The show is broadcast from Telemundo Center in Miami, and is hosted by Penélope Menchaca, Lisette Eduardo, and Carlos Calderon, Clovis Nienow, and Pancho Uresti as guest presenter.

 The series premiered on February 15, 2021, replacing Telemundo's previous morning show Un Nuevo Día.
-It initially had a news-based format comparable to its English equivalent Today on sister network NBC, and was produced by the network's news department Noticias Telemundo.
+It was initially produced by Noticias Telemundo and had a format closer to English-language morning shows such as Today, with a mix of hard news and lifestyle content (as opposed to competitors such as Univision's Despierta América, which typically focus on entertainment and tabloid-based content).
 In November 2022, Telemundo moved the program to its entertainment division; after a hiatus for the 2022 FIFA World Cup, the show was relaunched in December 2022 with an entertainment-driven format.

 History

-In January 2021, Telemundo announced that it would replace its existing morning show Un Nuevo Día (which had continued to face competition from Univision's dominant Despierta América) with a new program, Hoy Día, beginning February 15, 2021.
+In January 2021, Telemundo announced that it would replace its existing morning show Un Nuevo Día with a new program, Hoy Día, beginning February 15, 2021.

 The new program would be hosted by former Noticias Univision anchor Arantxa Loizaga, Nacho Lozano (coming from Imagen Television in Mexico), and Noticias Telemundo correspondent Nicole Suárez.
 The first half of the program carried a focus on news headlines and discussion, with weather segments provided by meteorologist Carlos Robles (coming from KTMD in Houston, Texas), while the second half was oriented more towards lifestyle and entertainment topics, which were hosted by Adamari López and Stephanie Himonidis, who continued from Un Nuevo Día.

-Loizaga stated that Hoy Día would be comparable to Today—its English-language equivalent on NBC, and explained that the program would carry a stronger focus on news content than entertainment.
-She cited ongoing events impacting the Latino community (such as the COVID-19 pandemic) as justification of the need to provide them "all of the resources that they require to make the right decisions for themselves and their families."
+Loizaga stated that Hoy Día would be comparable to Today—its English-language equivalent on NBC, and explained that the program would carry a stronger focus on hard news rather than entertainment and tabloid.
+She believed that amid ongoing events impacting the Latino community (such as the COVID-19 pandemic), viewers needed the information that would allow them to "make the right decisions for themselves and their families."